tomas-fryza/avr-course/Labs/03-gpio/README.md

 2. Use the GPIO library functions and reprogram the Knight Rider application from the previous lab.

 Extra.
 Use basic [Goxygen commands](http://www.doxygen.nl/manual/docblocks.html#specialblock) inside the C-code comments and prepare your `gpio.h` library for later easy generation of PDF documentation.
 Get inspired by the `GPIO_config_output` function in the `gpio.h` file.

-## Lab assignment

-1. Preparation tasks (done before the lab at home).
-Submit:
-    * Table with data types,
-    * Completed source code from the example.

-2. GPIO library.
-Submit:
-    * Listing of library source file `gpio.c`,
-    * Listing of final application `main.c` (blinking of two LEDs),
-    * Screenshot from SimulIDE,
-    * In your words, describe the difference between the declaration and the definition of the function in C. Give an example.

-3. Knight Rider.
-Submit:
-    * Listing of `main.c`,
-    * Screenshot from SimulIDE.

 <a name="assignment"></a>